DataDriftHAW/BookLensX-NLP-DS-Project/assignment1/ProjectSetupByDocker.md

 docker-compose up
 ```
 ### 6. To access the container terminal or to execute any command inside the terminal
-'''bash
+'''powershell
 docker exec -it assignment1 bash
 '''
-or if you don't have bash installed inside the container then use sh.
+### or if you don't have bash installed inside the container then use sh.
-'''bash
+'''powershell
 docker exec -it assignment1 sh
 '''